Alcohol and Melatonin: Can You Take Them Together?

 Why is this important?

-Many people use melatonin precisely because they sleep poorly, and many of those same people use a nightcap to unwind.
-The combination undermines the very thing the supplement is meant to fix.
+Many people take melatonin precisely because they sleep poorly, and many of those same people use a nightcap to unwind.
+Combining the two can create a false sense of effective sleep that masks lower-quality rest.

 False sense of rest